NICHOLAS PAYNE SANTOS | Writer/Director/Producer

 New England filmmaker Nicholas Payne Santos skewers toxic masculinity, sometimes literally, in this darkly funny debut, about a man named Sam (comedian Charles Gould) who returns home with long-time girlfriend Ashley (Quinn Jackson), only for his fears about getting married and having kids to spiral out of control.
 When a handsome childhood friend (John Anderson) turns up on the doorstep, Sam quickly dispenses with the pleasantries as he senses a possible rival for Ashley’s affections.
 What initially plays like Santos’ anxiety dream about commitment soon reveals itself to be deliciously self-aware and bloodthirsty; like Josh Ruben's recent “Scare Me,” on Shudder, IT CUTS DEEP actively reconsiders its male gaze in shape-shifting between mumblecore, slasher, and psychodrama - RogerEbert.com

-Is… (BLEEDING) a vampire film?
+Is BLEEDING a vampire film?
 Yes.
-But like the very best of that genre, (Andrew) Bell’s movie is more than just an exercise in empty bloodsucking.
+But like the very best of that genre, it’s more than just an exercise in empty bloodsucking.
 It’s a mythic coming-of-age story, underscored by the opioid epidemic.
 It’s a cautionary tale, warning against making assumptions about what makes a monster.
-It’s a stark and foreboding cinematic experience, thanks to Daniel Cho’s sublime cinematography that makes evil out of shadows.
+It’s a stark and foreboding cinematic experience...
 This is full-throttle horror, and one of my favorite movies of the year. - The New York Times